nyxtom/usda/README.md

 crop yield over time, the relationship to climate change, to simpler questions such as where food actually comes from.

+## Audience

+Audience proposed is targeted at end-users typically those who are citizens who have an interest in the data science and exploration of information reported by the United States Department of Agriculture.
+Example websites that may be of concern to such users would be [analytics.usa.gov](analytics.usa.gov), [US Open Data](http://www.data.gov/).
+The attempt is to modernize the accessibility of this information from isolated toolsets and reports into an interactive web application that anyone can view and explore.

+* Citizens of United States
+* Data Scientists or Engineers, Analysts
+* Agricultural Analysts
+* Economists
+* Government Officials

+The above list of users are typically concerned with seeing and having access to information without having to dig through lots of reports or text.
+This application combines various data sets, apis and reports into an interactive feature-set that can be utilized in one stop.

+## Design Goals

+* Fast, high performance web server continuously downloading the latest data sets
+* Visualize United States Food Production
+  * Safety, Economic Demand, Preference/Consumption Rates, Yield, Climate Conditions
+* Avoid login/signup procedure until further notice of necessity
+* Data exploration, visualizations, apis should be public to all users
+* To access the api, it may be rate limited at first, use jwt
+* Home page should immediately provide the most important visualizations related to USDA datasets
+* [analytics.usa.gov](analytics.usa.gov) is a good example of publicly accessibly government data visualized
+* Avoid separating content with pages as this jumps users around (potentially too much)
+* Illuminate at risk, summarized, answered questions on main page
+  * Additional details, search provides more detailed content on a per product basis
+* Inform users what the data actually is and where it came from (must reference!)
+* Provide users with an application that is an informative tool to existing data, not selling a product
+* Using Data and Science to Fight for Truth
+  * Hazards of industrial food production practices
+  * Pesticides and Insecticides, GMOs
+  * Environmental Concerns
+  * Climate Change / weather conditions
+  * Import/Export Consumptions (are we growing enough of what we eat/consume locally?)
+    * What more can we do locally, what grows best in what weather?

 ## Features / Proposals

 * Crop/Fruit/Vegetable/Food dashboard visualizing production, yield, acreage, value, price over time